Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What is a returned check fee?

-A returned check fee is a fee your financial institution charges when you write someone a check, but there aren’t enough funds in your account to cover it.
-It will be denied when the person tries to deposit or cash your check.
-This is also called a “bounced check.”
-When this happens, your financial institution may charge you a fee.
+A returned check fee is what your financial institution charges when you write someone a check, but there aren’t enough funds in your account to cover it.

-This fee may also be called a return payment fee, a return item fee, or a non-sufficient funds (NSF) fee.
-If that last one sounds familiar, you may have encountered this when trying to swipe your debit card for more money than you have in your bank account.
+Depending on your financial institution, a bounced check fee may also be called a return payment fee, a return item fee, or a non-sufficient funds (NSF) fee.
+If that last one sounds familiar, you may have been charged an NSF fee after swiping your debit card for more money than you had in your bank account.

-Some banks and credit unions allow you to overdraft, meaning they’ll cover the excess cost of your bad check, but you’ll have to pay the money back to the bank.
-Depending on the financial institution, you may also have to pay an overdraft fee for this service.
+Some banks and credit unions allow you to overdraw your account, meaning they’ll cover the excess cost of your bad check.
+But you’ll have to pay the money back to the bank.
+You also may have to pay an overdraft fee or payment return fee if your check bounces.

 How much do return fees cost?

-A returned check fee will vary by financial institution, but costs can go from $10 to $50.
-A recent survey found fees as high as $36 at major banks, while the median return check fee cost was $12 across all financial institutions.2
+Returned check charges vary by financial institution, but costs can range from $10 to $50.
+One recent survey found fees as high as $36 at major banks.
+The median return check fee cost was $12 across all financial institutions.2

 The cost of overdraft fees is similar to returned check fees, but these can also vary by institution.
-Overdraft fees can reach $35, but last year’s average fee was $15, half of what it was two years before, as more financial institutions move to reduce or remove these fees.3
+Overdraft fees can reach $35, but the average fee has dropped to around $15.
+The cost has been declining because some financial institutions have reduced or eliminated these fees.3

-In addition to return payment fees or overdraft fees, you might owe late fees to whomever you gave the bad check to.
-Landlords, utility companies, and contractors likely have policies about bounced checks and will expect prompt payment if your check doesn’t clear.
+In addition to return payment fees or overdraft fees, you might owe late fees to the recipient of your bounced check.
+Many landlords, utility companies, and contractors have policies about bounced checks and will expect prompt payment – including a penalty – if your check doesn’t clear.

-Unfortunately, there’s more than the monetary cost to consider when writing a bad check.
-It can also hurt your ability to bank.
+Unfortunately, there’s more than the financial cost to consider when writing a bad check.
+Bouncing a check also can hurt your relationship with your bank.
 While financial institutions don’t report returned payments to credit bureaus, they may report them to consumer reporting agencies like ChexSystems.
-Negative marks on your ChexSystems report could make it more challenging to open new bank accounts down the road.
+Negative marks on your ChexSystems report can make it more challenging to open new bank accounts down the road.

 How to prevent returned check fees

 The best way to prevent a returned check is to make sure you have enough money in your checking account before writing the check.
-The recipient may not cash or deposit the check right away, so you’ll need to monitor your account online (or your monthly paper bank statement).
+The recipient may not cash or deposit the check right away, so you’ll need to monitor your account online and/or your monthly paper bank statement.
 Keep enough money in your checking account to cover the check until it’s cleared.

 But what if you wrote a check and, after handing it over, realize you don’t have the money to cover it?
-Here are a few ways to prevent returned check fees with your financial institution:
+Here are some suggestions for working with your financial institution to prevent returned check fees:

 1. Make sure the check has cleared